TBDA-Classes/2025G2/ui_ux/ui_ux_research.md

 # UI/UX Research: Interfaces for NC Machine Operations

 This document compiles a survey of user interfaces, dashboards, and interaction patterns relevant to a system that analyzes high‑frequency data from **Numerical Control (NC) machines** and transforms it into actionable insights.
 The research focuses on visual and interactive solutions that help operators and engineers understand **machine operation**, **energy usage**, **timing per program**, and **alerts**, with examples from different sources.
+The purpose of this research is also to give to the frontend developers some ideas and insights on how the team can approach the design of the UI/UX.

 The structure follows the project’s needs and proposes concrete UI components for each one, with references and example visuals.

 ---

 ## 1) Identification of operation periods
-**Goal:** Clearly show periods of **RUN / IDLE / DOWN** and transitions over time.
+- **Goal:** Clearly show periods of **RUN / IDLE / DOWN** and transitions over time.
-**RUN** → the machine is actively working (executing a program, cutting, milling, etc.).
+- **RUN** → the machine is actively working (executing a program, cutting, milling, etc.).
-**IDLE** → the machine is powered on but not performing productive work (waiting, setup, no command).
+- **IDLE** → the machine is powered on but not performing productive work (waiting, setup, no command).
-**DOWN** → the machine is stopped due to an error, maintenance, or shutdown
+- **DOWN** → the machine is stopped due to an error, maintenance, or shutdown

 **UI patterns & components**
 - **State timeline / band chart** (stacked color bands per machine state).